JeDebute01/Cigs-Usable-By-Arash/README.md

 - In server.cfg add: ensure paquetdeclopes

+- Uncomment in server.lua the text in english and comment the french langage

 - Give you a lighter / paquetmalboro / paquetcamel / paquetwinston / paquetlucky

 - Use the item paquet with your inventory and ENJOY your cigaret ;)